sathishkumar-p/sathishkumar-p/README.md

 - 👯 I’m looking to collaborate on [DnA](https://github.com/mercedes-benz/DnA)

-- 👨‍💻 All of my projects are available at [https://github.com/sathishkumar-p](https://github.com/sathishkumar-p)
+- 👨‍💻 All of my projects are available at [my repo](https://github.com/sathishkumar-p)

 - 💬 Ask me about **DevOps tools, Kubernetes and Azure**